-Adopt an orange tree from the farm "Cortijo La Palmosa" in Lora del Río (Spain) and receive your harvest in the form of organic early oranges at home.
+Adopt an orange tree from the farm "Cortijo La Palmosa" in Lora del Río (Spanien) and receive your harvest in the form of organic early oranges at home.
 Margarita will take care of your adoption and take its picture.
 Also, you will be able to download the adoption certificate and, if you wish, plan your visit to the farm.
-You do not enter into any long-term commitment: once you receive your harvest and you enjoyed the experience, you may decide to cancel your adoption at any time as long as the preparation has not yet begun.
+You do not enter into any long-term commitment: Although your adoption will be renewed automatically, you will always be informed in advance and may decide to cancel your adoption at any time as long as the preparation has not yet begun.

-During harvest season you can progressively receive the quantity of harvest that you are reserving now: a minimum of 2 and a maximum of 4 boxes.
+During the season, you will be able to receive the harvest that you are reserving now: a minimum of 2 and a maximum of 4 boxes.
 Once you paid for the adoption, you will be able to plan your shipments from your user account.
-Shipping format: __15kg box of organic oranges__ * Navelina and navelate oranges (from November to the end of March): with their typical navel at the bottom, perfect both for making juices and eating as a fruit, at the beginning of the season, they will be a little more acidic, but they become sweeter as the season progresses * Orange Salustiana (from January to February): they contain very few seeds, have a thinner skin and are very sweet and not bitter at all, they're excellent for juices and all kinds of drinks * Organic farming certified by the European Organic Farming label since 2014 * They are not treated with wax or preservatives (you can use the peel) * We do not store the fruit in cold chambers, they go directly from the tree to your doorstep * The box includes some extra fruits, in case some of them arrive damaged * Our trees are not a screw factory: each fruit is unique in appearance and size * One kilo contains between 5 and 8 fruits (the box contains 95-105 fruits approximately, depending on the size) * If you keep them in a fresh and airy place, they can last 2-3 weeks in good condition (if you want them to last longer, you can keep them in the fridge)
+Shipping format: __15kg box of organic oranges__ * Navelina and navelate oranges (from November to the end of March): with their typical navel at the bottom, perfect both for making juices and eating as a fruit, at the beginning of the season, they will be a little more acidic, but they become sweeter as the season progresses * Orange Salustiana (from January to February): they contain very few seeds, have a thinner skin and are very sweet and not bitter at all, they're excellent for juices and all kinds of drinks * Organic farming certified by the European Organic Farming label since 2014 * They are not treated with wax or preservatives (you can use the peel) * We do not store the fruit in cold chambers, they go directly from the tree to your doorstep * Our trees are not a screw factory: each fruit is unique in appearance and size * One kilo contains between 5 and 8 fruits (the box contains 95-105 fruits approximately, depending on the size) * If you keep them in a fresh and airy place, they can last 2-3 weeks in good condition (if you want them to last longer, you can keep them in the fridge)

 The early orange season starts in mid-autumn until early spring.